Firionus/opengdtf/CONTRIBUTING.md

 Further, you should always check the `parse_xml` traits to see whether a utility function already does what you need.

+## Validation Notes

+Validations during parsing should be divided into two parts:
+- Parsing validation, e.g. that a `Name` does not contain forbidden chars or that a Geometry referenced by name does in fact exist in the Domain model and its index can be retrieved
+- Domain validation, e.g. that the referenced Geometry of a Mode is top-level

+One should take care to put these validations where they belong, i.e. parsing validation belongs into the `parser` module, domain validation into the `gdtf` module.

 ## Benchmark

 A little comparison with [gdtf_parser](https://github.com/michaelhugi/gdtf_parser) is available by running